magento/devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 This phase also runs `composer install` to retrieve dependencies.

 ### Phase 2: Build {#cloud-deploy-over-phases-build}
-**Helpful Note:** During this phase, the site is not in maintenance and will not be brought down if errors or issues occur.
+**Helpful Note:** During this phase, the site is not in maintenance mode and will not be brought down if errors or issues occur.

 We build only what has changed since the last build.